 When it lost the holes, the club began talking with the city about where it could build a new 18-hole course.

 "We looked at a couple of places, but none of them were good or we couldn't get permission to use them," said Lars Somby, Muselunden Frisbeeklubb member and Krokhol's eventual head designer.
 "Finally, the city told us they had a place we could use in one of the city's forests, and for almost a year we tried to figure out how to build 18 quality holes there before we realized it was impossible.
 We were really bummed out."

-One day, a Muselunden member was scanning Google Maps for a better spot to build a course near the area the clubs had given up on.
-He got curious when he scrolled across land that looked like it might be an abandoned ball golf course and told everyone about it.
-Shortly thereafter, Somby and fellow Muselundener Morten Falk drove to the spot to scope it out.
+One day, a club member was scanning Google Maps near the area the club had given up on for another possible location.
+He got curious when he scrolled across land that looked like it might be an abandoned ball golf course and told the club about it.
+Shortly thereafter, Somby and another Muselundener, Morten Falk, drove to the spot to scope it out.

 "When we got to it, we were blown away; it was amazing," Somby recalled.
 "A couple of days later we took some more people up there, and they were blown away too."

 The land the club had discovered was, indeed, the former back nine of a ball golf course that the owner had removed to reduce maintenance costs as ball golf's popularity continued to slip.
 Along with the benefit of having many potential fairways already cleared, the area offered up thickly forested areas, drastic elevation changes, bodies of water, and protruding rock walls that created both extraordinarily picturesque scenery and all the elements needed for world class disc golf.